Baishe Sraban: Plot

-While investigating the case, Pakrashi sees Amrita and Surya together.
-Jealous and drunk, Abhijit goes to Prabir's house and pours out his heart; he tells Prabir that he lost his father at a young age, and tries to avoid alcohol because of what it did to his father.
-Prabir tells Pakrashi that he went to work the day after losing his wife and child, encouraging him to be strong.
-Surya takes Amrita to a cemetery, telling her he would propose in a few days.
-They end up in a police station after a police officer sees them (and is slapped by Amrita).
-Pakrashi, still tipsy, rescues them when the inspector recognises Amrita as his girlfriend and they reconcile.
+While investigating the case, Abhijit sees Amrita and Surjo together.
+Jealous and drunk, Abhijit goes to Probir's house and pours out his heart; he tells Probir that he lost his father at a young age, and tries to avoid alcohol because of what it did to his father.

-The next day, while randomly discussing poets and poems, Prabir and Pakrashi deduce that the killer strikes on the death anniversaries of well-known Bengali poets.
-When they search all possible days the killer could strike, they discover that the next date is 29 June: Michael Madhusudan Dutt's death anniversary.
+Probir tells Abhijit that he went to work the day after losing his wife and child, encouraging him to be strong.
+Surjo takes Amrita to a cemetery, telling her that he would propose to her in a few days.
+However, a police constable sees them and mistakes the couple of trying to have sex.
+Both Surjo and Amrita end up at the police station after she slaps the police officer.
+Abhijit, still tipsy, rescues them when the officer recognises Amrita as his girlfriend; the duo reconcile.
+The next day, while randomly discussing poets and poems, Probir and Abhijit deduce that the killer strikes on the death anniversaries of well-known Bengali poets.
+When they search all possible days the killer could strike, they discover that the next date is 29 June, which is the death anniversary of Michael Madhusudan Dutt.
+Amrita tells Abhijit what she and Surjo have been doing, including the interview with Nibaron.

-Amrita tells Pakrashi what she and Surya have been doing, including the interview with Nibaron.
-This convinces him that Nibaron is the killer, especially when Swapan tells Prabir about his employer's nightly walks around the city.
-The duo visit Nibaron as journalists, and try to understand his stance on the Hungry Generation.
-It becomes clear that Nibaron doesn't consider the movement to be a failure, and has no regret about his attempted arson at the book fair years ago.

-Pakrashi and Prabir watch Nibaron's house on the fateful night.
-A hooded figure comes out; it is Swapan, fleeing.
+This convinces him that Nibaron is the killer, especially when Swapan tells Probir about his employer's nightly walks around the city.
+The duo visit Nibaron as journalists and try to understand his stance on the Hungry Generation.
+It becomes clear that Nibaron does not consider the movement to be a failure, and has no regret about his attempted arson at the book fair years ago.
+Abhijit and Probir watch Nibaron's house on the fateful night.
+A hooded figure comes out; it is Swapan, who tries to flee.
 He reveals that Nibaron has been very depressed, and has been burning all his poetry.
-In the house they find Nibaron has committed suicide, and discovering another couplet beside his body, realize this was the final murder.
-The case is closed, and Prabir is congratulated by the police department for solving the case.
+Going back to his house, they find that Nibaron has committed suicide, discovering another couplet beside his body.
+They both realize that this was the final murder.
+The case is closed, and Probir is congratulated by the police department for solving the case.